Thomas Jefferson and slavery: Retirement (1810–1826)

 In 1798, Jefferson's friend from the Revolution, Tadeusz Kościuszko, a Polish nobleman and revolutionary, visited the United States to collect back pay from the government for his military service.
 He entrusted his assets to Jefferson with a will directing him to spend the American money and proceeds from his land in the U.S. to free and educate slaves, including Jefferson's, and at no cost to Jefferson.
-Kościuszko revised will states: "I hereby authorise my friend Thomas Jefferson to employ the whole thereof in purchasing Negroes from among his own or any others and giving them Liberty in my name."
+Kościuszko's revised will states: "I hereby authorise my friend Thomas Jefferson to employ the whole thereof in purchasing Negroes from among his own or any others and giving them Liberty in my name."
 Kosciuszko died in 1817, but Jefferson never carried out the terms of the will: At age 77, he pleaded an inability to act as executor due to his advanced age and the numerous legal complexities of the bequest—the will was contested by several family members and was tied up in the courts for years, long after Jefferson's death.
 Jefferson recommended his friend John Hartwell Cocke, who also opposed slavery, as executor, but Cocke likewise declined to execute the bequest.
 In 1852 the U.S. Supreme Court awarded the estate, by then worth $50,000, to Kościuszko's heirs in Poland, having ruled that the will was invalid.

 Jefferson continued to struggle with debt after serving as president.
 He used some of his hundreds of slaves as collateral to his creditors.
 This debt was due to his lavish lifestyle, long construction and changes to Monticello, imported goods, art, and lifelong issues with debt, from inheriting the debt of father-in-law John Wayles to signing two 10,000 notes late in life to assist dear friend Wilson Cary Nicholas, which proved to be his coup de grace.
 Yet he was merely one of numerous others who suffered crippling debt around 1820.
 He also incurred debt in helping support his only surviving daughter, Martha Jefferson Randolph, and her large family.
 She had separated from her husband, who had become abusive from alcoholism and mental illness (according to different sources), and brought her family to live at Monticello.

 In August 1814, the planter Edward Coles and Jefferson corresponded about Coles' ideas on emancipation.
 Jefferson urged Coles not to free his slaves, but the younger man took all his slaves to the Illinois and freed them, providing them with land for farms.

-In April 1820, Jefferson wrote to John Holmes giving his thoughts on the Missouri compromise.
+In April 1820, Jefferson wrote to John Holmes giving his thoughts on the Missouri Compromise.
 Concerning slavery, he said:

 there is not a man on earth who would sacrifice more than I would, to relieve us from this heavy reproach [slavery] ... we have the wolf by the ear, and we can neither hold him, nor safely let him go.
 Justice is in one scale, and self-preservation in the other.